ajvincent/ts-morph-structures/docs/use-cases/TwoKeyedMap.md

 | size                   | 0                 |
 | `[Symbol.toStringTag]` | "StringStringMap" |

+The methods table primarily deals with properties (the columns) and the statemented nodes (rows).

 | Method name | (header) | `size` | `toStringTag` | (footer) |
 |-------------|----------|--------|---------------|----------|
 | clear       | | | | |